microformats/php-mf2/README.md

 ### Parsing Link `rel` Values

-php-mf2 also parses any link relations in the document, placing them into two top-level arrays, one indexed by each individual rel value, the other by each URL.
+php-mf2 also parses any link relations in the document, placing them into two top-level arrays.
+For convenience and completeness, one is indexed by each individual rel value, and the other by each URL.

 For example, this HTML:

 ```html
 <a rel="me" href="https://twitter.com/barnabywalters">Me on twitter</a>